datalina/datalina/README.md

 ### 👩‍💻 About Me

-🧠 **Reflective Thinker:** I like to understand the "why" before jumping into the "how"
+🧠 **Reflective Thinker**: I like to understand the "why" before jumping into the "how"
-📚 **Lifelong Learner (Philomath):** I go deep, ask questions, and follow side quests because I care about getting it right
+📚 **Lifelong Learner (Philomath)**: I go deep, ask questions, and follow side quests because I care about getting it right
-🤝 **Empathizer:** I value people and process equally, I work to make systems that actually serve those who use them
+🤝 **Empathizer**: I value people and process equally, I work to make systems that actually serve those who use them
-✅ **Deliverer:** I follow through, notice the details, and build trust by doing what I say I’ll do
+✅ **Deliverer**: I follow through, notice the details, and build trust by doing what I say I’ll do
-🛠️ **Problem Solver:** I enjoy untangling complexity and turning it into something useful
+🛠️ **Problem Solver**: I enjoy untangling complexity and turning it into something useful

 ---

 ### 🛠️ Tools & Skills

-- **Languages & Tools:** SQL, Python, Excel, Tableau, Google Workspace, Salesforce, SharePoint
+- **Languages & Tools**: SQL, Python, Excel, Tableau, Google Workspace, Salesforce, SharePoint
-- **Core Strengths:** Documentation, EDA, process improvement, stakeholder coordination, data visualization
+- **Core Strengths**: Documentation, EDA, process improvement, stakeholder coordination, data visualization
-- **Natural Languages:** English, Russian, French
+- **Natural Languages**: English, Russian, French

 ---